Board of Directors

 “When I look at my son and his friends and I see a new generation of shrimpers full of energy.
 This industry has a future,” said Taylor.
 “But, this industry needs to work together to thrive.
 Through the Southern Shrimp Alliance, we can fight for policies and regulations that support a healthy industry.”

-Sal Versaggi
+Justin Versaggi

 John Wallace

 John Wallace’s grandfather enjoyed crabbing.
 His father dabbled in fishing.
 But it wasn’t until John and his brothers started operating shrimp boats in their teens that the family started to make a living off of the ocean.
 John is a first-generation shrimper and owner of Gale Force, an ice boat.
-He operates Poteet Seafood Company, which has packed and distributed locally caught Wild Georgia Shrimp throughout the state for more than 35 years.
+He operates Anchored Shrimp Company, which has packed and distributed locally caught Wild Georgia Shrimp throughout the state for more than 35 years.
 His company is economically important to the Brunswick, Georgia area, regularly purchasing shrimp from twelve to fifteen boats.
 At the beginning of 2014, he opened a public seafood market.

 Craig Wallis